-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS A Please answer all of the following questions: 1.
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) \mathbf{C} CONTACT PERSON TELEPHONE NUMBER EMAIL ADDRESS A Please answer all of the following questions: 1.
 Was the corporation created on or after March 1, 1975 th rough November 6, 1986?
-NO 2.
+YES NO 2.
 Did the change in control or ownership of this corporation result from a parent's death?
 NO 3.
-Did the parent's date of death occur on or after October 9 2019?
+Did the parent's date of death occur on or after October 9 ,2019?
 YES NO 4.
 Were the only stockholders of the corporation parent(s) a nd their child(ren)?
 NO 5.
-Did the corporation own a parcel of land that contained a the parent(s) prior to their death and has been the continuou corporation?If you answered "no" to any of the questions above, no further to all questions above, please complete the remainder of this which the principal residence is located. is place of residence of a child since the cre action is required, as you do not qualify for ation of the YES NO this exclusion.
-If you answered "yes" NAME OF DECEASED PARENT (attach a copy of the death cert lificate) DAT NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OW NED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED B Y THE CORPORATION DAT E OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY TH IE CORPORATION Please attach a copy of (1) all of the corporation's articles of all the stockholders of the corporation since incorporation. stockholder interests.
+Did the corporation own a parcel of land that contained a the parent(s) prior to their death and has been the continuou corporation?If you answered "no" to any of the questions above, no furthe is place of residence of a child since the cre ation of the YES NO to all questions above, please complete the remainder of this which the principal residence is located.
+NAME OF DECEASED PARENT (attach a copy of the death cer tificate) DAT E OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OW NED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED Y THE CORPORATION DAT E OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY TH IE CORPORATION Please attach a copy of (1) all of the corporation's articles of all the stockholders of the corporation since incorporation. stockholder interests.
 Failure to provide requested document You may also submit copies of tax return C ERTIFICATION I certify (or declare) that the foregoing and all information he the best of my knowledge. ereon, including any accompanying stateme nts or documents, is true and correct to SIGNATURE TITLE OF PERSON CERTIFYING INFORMATION DN EMAIL ADDRESS PRINT/TYPE NAME OF PERSON CERTIFYING INFORMATION TELEPHONE NUMBER DATE